Eduardo Gomes

-Air Marshal Eduardo Gomes (20 September 1896 – 13 June 1981) was a Brazilian politician and military figure.
-He was born in Petrópolis, Rio de Janeiro State, Brazil.
+Marshal of the Air Eduardo Gomes (September 20, 1896 – June 13, 1981) was a Brazilian politician and military figure from Petrópolis.

+Biography

 Gomes joined the army when he started his course at the Military School of Realengo.
 He finished this course in 1918 and, in December of the same year, he was transferred to Curitiba.
 In 1921 he started his course at the Military Aviation School in Rio de Janeiro.
 In the same year, the presidential campaign divided the oligarchies.
 Some military officers planned a coup to stop the candidate of the party in power, Artur Bernardes, if he was elected.
-However, the imprisonment of ex-president Hermes da Fonseca and the closing of the Military Club precipitated the start a rebellion on July 5, 1922.
+However, the imprisonment of ex-president Hermes da Fonseca and the closing of the Military Club precipitated the start of a rebellion on July 5, 1922.
 The rebels gave up quickly and only 28 resisted inside the Fort Copacabana.
 Gomes proposed that the rebels leave the fortress and face the government troops.
-They left, armed, and the diehard rebel group is still known as the 18 of the Copacabana Fortress.
+They left, armed, and the diehard rebel group is still known as the 18 of the Copacabana Fort.

 Gomes was arrested but in 1923 he left prison.
 At the end of 1924, Gomes tried to join another rebellion in the south of Brazil led by Luís Carlos Prestes.
 He was arrested in Santa Catarina and transferred to Rio de Janeiro.
 He was transferred from one prison to another, until he was sent to Trindade Island.

 When Washington Luís became President of Brazil in 1926, all the prisoners from Trindade Island were released.
 The next June, Gomes was nearly arrested again, but he escaped to Campos, in Rio de Janeiro.
 Two years later, he handed himself in to the authorities and was imprisoned for two years.